-Communication Arts Program (comm)
+Communication Arts Program (COMM)

+Professors: Hamming, Hendricks, Glaros,

-Professors: Hendricks, Glaros Associate Professor: Hawkins
+Associate Professor: Hawkins

-Instructor: Laffey
+Assistant Professor: Leithauser

+Professors: Emeritus: Nicoletti, Shelburne

 Centenary College offers a Bachelor of Arts in Communication and a minor in Communication.
 Students majoring in Communication must choose one of the following concentrations: Professional Writing: Creative and Strategic Content, Film/Television/Video, or New Media Design.
-Students minoring in Communication must choose one of the following concentrations: Professional Writing: Creative and Strategic Content, Film and Television, or New Media Design
+Students minoring in Communication must choose one of the following concentrations: Professional Writing: Creative Strategic Content, Film and Television, or New Media Design

-Centenary's interdisciplinary program in Communication provides students with a rich body of courses through which to explore the practices and theories of human communication as a social and cultural phenomenon.
+Centenary's interdisciplinary program in Communication provides students with a rich body of courses through which to explore the practices and theories of human communication as social and cultural phenomena and as a professional career.
 The program allows students the flexibility to concentrate their major coursework in an area that best suits their personal and professional goals; after receiving an introduction to communication studies, students may pursue one of three media production concentrations: Professional Writing, Film/Television/ Video, or New Media Design.
-The program also encourages students to gain practical training in communication through internships with either local or national companies and organizations.
+The program also encourages students to gain practical experience in communication through internships with either local or national companies and organizations.

-B.A. in Communication - Professional Writing Concentration: Creative and Strategic Content

-The required interdisciplinary courses in the professional writing concentration allow students to explore and produce creative and strategic content; individual students can tailor the concentration to accommodate their own particular interests within writing and the larger field of communication.
-Students in the concentration receive a strong grounding in writing practice as well as vital experience in visual and design communication, oral communication, and cultural analysis.
-In this concentration, students also have the opportunity to study advertising, marketing, and public relations in the contexts of traditional as well as social and convergent media.
+B.A.
+IN COMMUNICATION - CREATIVE STRATEGIC CONTENT CONCENTRATION

+The Creative Strategic Content concentration develops students' strategic communication skills while honing their prowess with public relations, social media marketing, multimedia journalism, and sports information.
+Organizations and businesses need strategic communicators and this need drives job growth.
+All majors receive strong grounding in contemporary communication practices including content creation and writing, cultural analysis, multimedia film and audio production, and design communication which culminates in an individualized portfolio of original work highlighting each students' professional preparation and aspirations.
+Within the nexus of these creative arenas, students are invited to tailor the concentration to accommodate their individual interests.

-1. COMM 200: Media Practicum (4 hours)
+- 1. COMM 200: Media Practicum I (2 hours)

+- 2. COMM 300: Media Practicum II (2 hours)

-COMM 216: Professional Communication
+- 3. COMM 216: Introduction to Strategic Communication

-COMM 281: Communication Studies
+- 4. COMM 281: Communication Studies

-COMM 400: 4.
-Internship in Communication (4 hours)
+- 5. COMM 400: Internship in Communication (4 hours)

-COMM 473: Senior Seminar in Communication
+- 6. COMM 473: Senior Seminar in Communication

-- At least three (12 hours) courses in professional writing to be selected from the following:
+- 7. At least three courses (12 hours) in strategic communication to be selected from the following:

-- COMM 219: Creative Writing

-- COMM 310: Sports Information: Communication and Culture
+- COMM 310: Sports Information

-- COMM 311S: Scriptwriting II

-- COMM 312: Literary Journalism

-- COMM 313W: Advanced Rhetoric

-- COMM 314W: Advertising and Public Relations
+- COMM 314: Public & Media Relations

-- COMM 315: The Essay

-- COMM 316: Convergent Media: Social Media and Content Strategy
+- COMM 316: Social Media & Content Strategy

+- COMM 317: Multimedia Journalism

+- COMM 318: Photojournalism

-- 7. At least three (12 hours) courses in visual, audio, and multimedia production to be selected from the following:
+- 8. At least two courses (8 hours) in creative and professional writing to be selected from the following:

+- COMM 219: Fiction

+- COMM 220: Poetry

+- COMM 211: Screenwriting I

+- COMM 311: Screenwriting II

-- COMM 218: Introduction to Photography
+- COMM 312: Creative Nonfiction

+- 9. At least one course (4 hours) in media production to be selected from the following:

 - COMM 221: Digital Film Production I

 - COMM 251: Design Communication

-- COMM 321: Digital Film Production II

 - COMM 325: Documentary Film

 - COMM 326: Fiction Film

 - COMM 351: Web Design

 - COMM 352: Print Design

-- COMM 382: Radio Broadcasting
+- COMM 382: Radio Broadcasting & Podcasting

 - COMM 451: Multimedia Campaign

-- At least one (4 hours) course in cultural history and analysis to be selected from the following:
+10. At least one course (4 hours) in cultural history and analysis to be selected from the following:

-- ART 291: Representations of the Holocaust

-- ART 306S: Modern and Contemporary Art

-- History of Photography ART 310:
+ART 306S: Modern & Contemporary Art ART 310: History of Photography

+COMM 378: Television Analysis & Scriptwriting

-- COMM 383: Digital Rhetoric and Cultures
+COMM 383: Digital Rhetoric and Cultures

-- COMM 399: Film and Television Studies
+COMM 399: Film and Television Studies

-Supportive Requirement
+SUPPORTIVE REQUIREMENT